Randomness-free Detection of Non-projective Measurements: Qubits & beyond: Preliminaries

 \subsection{Quantum Measurements}

-The state space associated with a system is given by the set of positive semi-definite operators with a unit trace $D(\mathbb{H})$ defined over some associated Hilbert space $\mathbb{H}$.
+The state space associated with a quantum system is given by the set of positive semi-definite operators with a unit trace $D(\mathbb{C}^d)$ defined over some associated complex Hilbert space $\mathbb{C}^d$.
 The measurement in any physical theory is a mapping from the state space associated with a system to real numbers.
-In quantum mechanics, a general measurement is given by a set of positive semi-definite operators over Hilbert space $\mathbb{H}$, i.e., $\{E_i\}_{i=1}^n$ that sum up to identity, i.e., $\sum_{i=1}^n E_i=\mathbb{I}$.
+In quantum mechanics, a general measurement is given by a set of positive semi-definite operators over Hilbert space $\mathbb{C}^d$, {\it i.e.}, $\{E_i\}_{i=0}^{n-1}$ that sum up to identity, {\it i.e.}, $\sum_{i=0}^{n-1} E_i=\mathbb{I}$.
 Such a measurement is called a Positive Operator Valued Measure (POVM).
-A projective measurement (PVM) is a specific one for which any two of these operators are orthogonal projectors $E_iE_j=E_i\delta_{ij}$.
-The projectors are the extreme points in the convex set formed by the elements of POVM in quantum theory.

-It is possible to extend the notion of projective measurements further.
-Starting with any projective measurement, with $d$ outcomes, and using post-processing of the measurement outcomes one can obtain a broader class of measurement as defined below.
+A projective measurement (PVM) is a specific type for which any two of the positive operators $\{F_i\}_{i=0}^{d-1}$ are orthogonal projectors $F_iF_j=F_i\delta_{ij}$.
+The projectors are extreme points in the convex set formed by the elements of POVM in quantum theory.
+One can also define a class of POVMs on a $d$-dimensional quantum system with $n$ outcomes ($n > d$), which can be realised by post-processing the outcomes of a $d$-outcome projective measurement performed on the same system. \begin{defi} A qudit $k$-outcome POVM $\mathcal{E}:=$ $\{E_i\}_{i=0}^{k-1}$ is projective-simulable if $E_i=\sum_{j} P_{ij} F_{j}$ where $\{P_{ij}\}_{i=0}^{k-1}$ is a valid probability distribution $\forall j\in\{0,\cdots,d-1\}$ and $\{F_{j}=|\psi_j\rangle\langle\psi_j|, \ket{\psi_j}\in\mathbb{C}^d\}_{j=0}^{d-1}$ is a qudit projective measurement {\it i.e.} $F_{j}F_{k}=F_{j}\delta_{j,k}$. \end{defi} However, there exist POVMs with $n$ outcomes ($n > d$) that can be performed on a $d$-dimensional quantum system but cannot be simulated by post-processing the outcomes of any projective measurement on the same system.
+Throughout this work, we will refer to such qudit measurement that is not projective-simulable as {\it non-projective simulable} (or non-projective in short).
+These measurements can be realised as projective measurements which are performed on a quantum system with an extended Hilbert space \cite{Nielsen2012}.
+In other words, exactly simulating a non-projective measurement in $d$ dimensional Hilbert space using some projective measurement requires some additional ancilla along with the $d$ dimensional quantum system.
+Recently, it was shown that the simulation of most general non-projective measurements on $m$ qubits using projective measurements requires an additional $m$-qubit ancilla \cite{Oszmaniec2017}.
+Note that there is another concept of simulation of non-projective measurement, namely probabilistic simulation where one is allowed to reject some of the trials.
+The probabilistic simulation of any non-projective measurement using a projective measurement requires a single qubit ancilla \cite{Singal2022}.